Providing Clients with a Culture of Understanding, Trust, and Partnership in Drug and Alcohol Rehab

 At Nova, our culture and philosophy for working with clients are built around creating an environment within our rehab center that nurtures this work.
 The core of our drug and alcohol rehab treatment team culture and philosophy is:

 We understand the effects that traumatic experiences can have on clients’ relationships, worldview, and self-view, as well as the coping styles they have adopted to deal with it.
 With trauma-informed practices, we help clients address this deep-seated trauma by determining where it came from, how to work through it, and how to move forward in recovery.

 Examples of Trauma-Informed Care In Our Treatment Programming

-At our rehab center, our addiction treatment program was developed with the principles of trauma-informed practices in mind, but specific components of our programming, such as The Daring Way™, are designed to delve into the impact of shame on each client’s ability to cope, maintain relationships, and stay sober.
+At our rehab center, our addiction treatment program was developed with the principles of trauma-informed practices in mind, but specific components of our programming, such as the Core Emotional Addiction (CEA) Model, are designed to delve into the impact of shame on each client’s ability to cope, maintain relationships, and stay sober.

 We also include The Daring Way™ components in our Family Program in addition to therapeutic work on family of origin issues, family dynamics, and repairing damaged relationships.

 100% Confidential Guarantee

 Nova Recovery Center is dedicated to helping you or your loved one get help.
 Please call or fill out this form for a confidential consultation.

 One of our understanding, dedicated advisors will contact you about your options.
 Begin healing today.